RIPE-NCC/rpki-commons/README.md

 ### 2023-06-xx 1.34
   * Add `GenericRpkiSignedObjectParser` to parse object type from `content-type` and signing time.
   * Update a number of dependencies.
+  * Verify non-overlap, not being continous, being in order of resource extension elements.

 ### 2023-04-20 1.33
   * Add `ResourceExtension` class to represent the RFC3779 resource extension.